prorev/prorev.github.io/_posts/2021-02-02-overfitting.md

 Dropout switches off some neurons in a layer so that they do not contribute any information or learn any information during those updates.

-Dropout this way reduces the input sum for the neurons of the next level that we usually compensate with the factor of $p$.
+Dropout reduces the input sum for the neurons of the next level that we usually compensate with the factor of $p$.

 To explain dropout to a kid.
 Imagine classroom and all the time **the same two kids** answers the teacher questions.
-Well teacher will ignore them for a while and ask other kids as well.
-Other kids may answer wrongly but teacher will correct them and this way the whole class learns better.
+Teacher will ignore them for a while and ask other kids as well.
+Other kids may answer wrongly, but teacher will correct them and this way the whole class learns better.

 #### Batch norm